 Registered Staff Hours

-On top of being a first rate nursing home overall, this nursing home also performed well in the area of inspections, where it received an A+.
-Few places performed this well in this category.
-We weigh several aspects of a nursing home's inspection report in computing our inspection scores.
-One critical factor is health deficiencies.
-You should keep in mind that the severity of these deficiencies is usually more important than the quantity of deficiencies, as some of these end up being quite insignificant.
+To pair with its favorable overall performance, we awarded this facility an A for our inspections rating.
+We take several aspects of a facility's inspection report into consideration in computing our inspection grades.
+One of those factors is deficiencies.
+It should be noted that the severity of deficiencies is arguably more meaningful than the number of deficiencies, as some deficiencies are relatively minor.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality